-As mentioned in some of my other articles (The Power of the Side Hustle), I couldn’t agree more.
+As mentioned in some of my other articles, I couldn’t agree more.

 In fact, I believe that building fully scalable side hustles that grow with you can dramatically help increase your short- and long-term income.

 Let’s first talk about this oh-so-famous Forbes quote.

 The full Forbes quote: there is no downside to a side hustle, there are only benefits to building more than one source of income.
 A side hustle is job security.

 There is one important phrase in that quote that many will misconstrue; and that is more than one source of income.

 The fact is, when a lot of people think about a side hustle, they immediately think about investing in stocks, running a Shopify business, house and pet sitting, or starting a WordPress blog with Bluehost.

 These are all great ideas for side hustles.
 However, side hustles don’t have to be confined to one industry.
 Neither do they have to follow the conventional trends of a side hustle.